Simulating (2+1)D SU(2) Yang-Mills Lattice Gauge Theory at finite density with tensor networks

-We report numerical simulation results for the model above, using both exact diagonalization (ED) methods for small system sizes (up to $3 \times 2$) and Tree Tensor Network (TTN) methods for intermediate system sizes ($\geq 10$ matter sites).
+We report numerical simulation results for the model above, using Tree Tensor Network (TTN) methods from small to intermediate system sizes, up to 32 matter sites.
+We stress that only up to 6 sites of the TTN methods can be carried out at maximum bond dimension, and thus equivalent to Exact Diagonalization (ED), due to the inherent complexity of the model.
 We describe several regimes of the model at equilibrium, including finite baryon number density.
 The analysis of the ground state properties of the system, for lattice sizes up to $4 \times 8$ as performed here, due to the rich structure of the quantum degrees of freedom, would require $>$160 qubits to describe on a quantum computer.
 We characterize the model phase diagram by evaluating multiple observables, such as energy gaps, matter/antimatter and color-charge densities, and gauge field distributions.